Children of Heaven: Plot

-Finally, Ali learns of a high-profile children's 4 kilometer footrace involving many schools; the third prize is one week at a vacation camp and a pair of sneakers.
-Ali sees this as his chance to earn a new pair of shoes for Zahra.
-To his bitter disappointment, in a hard-fought dash to the finish, he accidentally places first instead.
-Ali returns home where Zahra is waiting for him.
-However, before he can reveal to his sister his disappointment in his placement in the race, she is called away by their mother.
-In a separate scene, there is a quick shot of the children's father's bicycle as he's riding home, showing a pair of white and a pair of pink shoes among his purchases.
-In the final shot, Ali is dejected as his sneakers are torn from the race—he is then shown dipping his bare blistered feet in a pool.
+Ali learns of a regional children's long-distance race; the prize for finishing third is one week at a vacation camp and a pair of sneakers.
+Ali enters to win new shoes for Zahra but accidentally finishes first.
+Upon returning home, Ali refuses to tell Zahra where he placed.
+Ali's father, having repaired his bicycle, buys a pair of white and a pair of pink shoes.
+In the final shot, Ali, dejected as his sneakers are torn from the race, is shown dipping his bare, blistered feet in a pool.

-Some versions include an epilogue revealing that Ali eventually achieves success in a racing career.
+Alternate versions include an epilogue, revealing that Ali achieves success as a long-distance runner.